CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 {% include thumb.html fullsize="/uploads/cc_consistency.png" thumb="/uploads/cc_consistency_thumb.png" caption="Consistency" %}
 {% include thumb.html fullsize="/uploads/cc_subtitles.png" thumb="/uploads/cc_subtitles_thumb.png" caption="Subtitles" %}
 {% include thumb.html fullsize="/uploads/cc_extracgs.png" thumb="/uploads/cc_extracgs_thumb.png" caption="Translated CGs" %}

+# Changelog

+##### Version 1.1 *(Feb 02, 2019)*

+Initial release for Steam version.

+* **Steam compatibility.**
+  * Lots of internal updates.
+  * Removed memory fragmentation workaround as the Steam version now has its own.
+  * Steam Play (Linux) support.
+* Some new translation fixes.
+* Includes new prompt explaining the delusion trigger controls.
+  * Because Z and C are certainly not the most obvious choice.
+* Fixed patch installer not working on certain Windows installations lacking multimedia components.
+* Fixed game engine bug involving *My Documents* paths containing special characters on *OneDrive*.
+  * We haven't checked if the Steam version still has this issue, but both *STEINS;GATE 0* and the Japanese version of *CHAOS;CHILD* did.
+* Fixed the goddamn title music.
+  * In 1.0, our HQ audio option had a bug preventing the title screen BGM from playing if the intro video isn't skipped.
+Sorry about that.
+* Installer now ships as a ZIP archive instead of a self-extracting executable.

+##### Version 1.0 *(Jun 30, 2018)*

+Initial release for Japanese PC version.

 # <a name="features"></a>Features